Attalia, Washington

-Attalia (/ae'taelj@/) is an extinct town in Walla Walla County, Washington.
+Attalia (/ae'taelj@/) is an extinct town in Walla Walla County, Washington, United States.
 The GNIS classifies it as a populated place.
 Attalia was located on the East shore of the Columbia River some 8 miles downriver from Burbank.

 A post office called Attalia was established in 1906, and remained in operation until 1952.
 According to tradition, the town was named after a place in Italy.
+The townsite was submerged in Lake Wallula upon completion of McNary Dam in 1953.

 Attalia was a stop on both the Northern Pacific Railway and the Oregon Railroad and Navigation Company in 1909.
-During the 1920s, the town had a newspaper, the News Tribune.
-Some amount of oil exploration also took place during the 1920s, but never amounted to anything.